Treating the Queen of Fishes, Hilsa in the Best Possible Way with Ilish Maach Bhapa

 Take a glass baking dish and put it in your steamer.
 Now, dip each piece of fish in the mustard-poppy paste and lay it in the baking dish.
 Once all the fish pieces are laid side-by-side, pour the remaining paste over the fishes.

-Drizzle some mustard oil on top and lay 2 green chilies slit in halves.
+Drizzle some mustard oil & lemon juice on top and lay 2 green chilies slit in halves.

 Now, steam it for 7-10 minutes or till the fish has been cooked properly.
 Once done you will see that the flesh has turned white inside.